-We start noting that, being $f(t)= t^q-t$ locally Lipschitz, one can apply standard results to get radial symmetry and monotonicity with respect to axis in symmetric domains.
-On the other hand, $f(t)= t \log t^2$ is not positive near the origin, neither sum of a locally Lipschitz and non-decreasing function, which means that \cite{GNN79} cannot be directly applied.
+We start by noting that, being $f(t)= t^q-t$ locally Lipschitz, one can apply standard results to get radial symmetry and monotonicity with respect to the axis in symmetric domains.
+On the other hand, $f(t)= t \log t^2$ is neither positive near the origin, nor sum of a locally Lipschitz and non-decreasing function, which means that \cite{GNN79} cannot be directly applied.

 We further mention that, in general, a merely Hölder continuous reaction $f$ does not lead to the symmetry of \emph{nonnegative} solutions of $-\Delta u =f(u)$: see for example \cite[Section 6.1.3]{DaPa19} where they present a counterexample with $f(t)=t^q-t^r$ with $0<r<q<1$ and a solution with compact support.